raphaelhetzel/local-campus-app/documentation/architecture.md

 # Android Application Architecture

+For our Android App we decided to extensively use Android Jetpack.
+Jetpack is the state of the art set of components, tools and guidance to make Apps with modern Android features.
+Jetpack components are self-containing libraries, so they don’t have be combined with other Jetpack components necessarily.
+We used the following Jetpack components frequently:
+- ViewModel
+- LiveData
+- Navigation

+We decided not to use the Jetpack-Navigation component (which is recommended by Jetpack), because it doesn't fit into our use-case to dynamically load different Post Extensions over the network.
+In the Navigation library you design the fragment transitions either over the GUI, which maps the input into a XML file, or you do it directly in XML.
+Problem: the transitions become static, because they are done in XML and not in Java/Kotlin code.

 The Android application is structured in such a way that every Post, PostExtension and Vote shown in the UI has been received over the network, even the ones created by the app itself, which leads to a reproducible data